Chordal signed graphs and signed bigraphs: Separable bigraphs

 \item adding a complete adjacency between $x'$ and $T$ with positive edges, except when $T$ is $W_1$ in which case $xx'$ is an added edge and the other edge between $x'$ and the vertex at distance 2 from $x$ in $T$ may be either positive or negative. \end{itemize}

-Figure \ref{Joins1} depicts all joins of tadpoles $T, T'$ of type 1 where $xx'$ is not an edge and there is a complete adjacency with positive edges between $x$ and $T'$ and between $x'$ and $T$.
-Figure \ref{Joins2} depicts all joins of tadpoles $T, T'$ of type 1 where $xx'$ is an edge and there is a complete adjacency with positive edges between $x$ and $T'$ and between $x'$ and $T$.
-Figure \ref{JoinsW1} depicts all joins of $T \in W_1$ and $T'$ of type 1 (which may also be in $W_1$) where the edge between $x'$ and the vertex at distance 2 from $x$ in $T$ is negative (in the case when $T, T' \in W_1$ the edge between $x$ and the vertex at distance 2 from $x'$ in $T'$ may also be negative as shown in the last one).
+For the space reason, we only show in drawing the joins of tapoles of type 1.
+Figure \ref{Joins1} depicts the joins of tadpoles $T, T'$ of type 1 where $xx'$ is not an edge and there is a complete adjacency with positive edges between $x$ and $T'$ and between $x'$ and $T$.
+Figure \ref{Joins2} depicts the joins of tadpoles $T, T'$ of type 1 where $xx'$ is an edge and there is a complete adjacency with positive edges between $x$ and $T'$ and between $x'$ and $T$.
+Figure \ref{JoinsW1} depicts the joins of $T \in W_1$ and $T'$ of type 1 (which may also be in $W_1$) where the edge between $x'$ and the vertex at distance 2 from $x$ in $T$ is negative (in the case when $T, T' \in W_1$ the edge between $x$ and the vertex at distance 2 from $x'$ in $T'$ may also be negative as shown in the last one).